david-hordon/gitHubDUH/README.md

 However, unlike the GitHub tutorials, which are written by experts--but experts who so often, it seems to me, have forgotten what it's like to be a beginner--this is written by a beginner.

 Much of what is written is badly written.
-That's because it's probable written, as a summary, and at the end of a long, hard session trying to "get my head around something."
-I'm exhausted when I write it.
-Consequently, it's more of a babble than an explanation.
+That's because it's probable written, as a summary, and at the end of a long, hard session trying to "get my head" around something.
+Consequently, I'm exhausted when I write it.
+That means it's more of a babble than a proper explanation.

 It may never be of any value to anyone but myself, but this is my journey to an understanding.